ollietb/sulu-docs/book/localization.rst

 ``de-ch``, whereby ``en-us`` and ``en-gb`` are falling back to ``en``, and ``de-de``, ``de-at`` and ``de-ch`` are falling back to ``de``.

+After adding a new localization you must run ``app/console sulu:document:initialize`` to create the new locale node in PHPCR.

 Adding custom localizations
 ---------------------------